sarthaksharma52/sarthaksharma52/README.md

 # Hi there
-I'm Sarthak sharma,a undergraduate student pursuing Bachelor's in Technology in Computer Science with specialization in Artificial Intelligence & Machine Learning. 👨‍💻 I am a MERN STACk Developer currently exploring Javascript and refining these learnings by creating  Web Development Projects. 💼 Actively seeking Internship Opportunities.
+I'm Sarthak sharma,a undergraduate student pursuing Bachelor's in Technology in Computer Science with specialization in Artificial Intelligence & Machine Learning. 👨‍💻 I am a MERN STACK Developer currently exploring Javascript and refining these learnings by creating  Web Development Projects. 💼 Actively seeking Internship Opportunities.

 ## 🚀 About Me